Cherry Shrimp Selective Breeding Guide For Beginners

 Here’s how Mender performed his experiments:

-After the experiment, Mendel came to this decisions:
+After the experiment, Mendel came to this decision:

 As all the new seeds were yellow in color, he called the yellow color dominant trait.

-After the initial experiment, Mendel decided to self-fertilize the hybrid yellow-seeded plant and see what happens.
-He successfully self-fertilized the plant and in the second generation, Mendel got both green and yellow seeds this time.
+After the initial experiment, Mendel decided to self-fertilize the hybrid yellow-seeded plant and see what happened.
+He successfully self-fertilized the plant, and in the second generation, Mendel got both green and yellow seeds.

 This meant that, during the first generation, the green trait was hidden by the Dominant Yellow trait.
 Mendel named this hidden green trait Recessive Trait.